Water contamination fears for Katherine

 Minister for Essential Services Gerry McCarthy said the aim is to keep the use of bore water as low as possible.

-"Our overall approach is focused on reducing the amount of bore water in the Katherine drinking water supply, because we know that bore water has higher levels of PFAS
+"Our overall approach is focused on reducing the amount of bore water in the Katherine drinking water supply, because we know that bore water has higher levels of PFAS," McCarthy said.

 "This will be particularly important in the upcoming peak water usage months."